gallantlab/realtimefmri/README.md

 # realtimefmri

 Real-time collection and preprocessing of functional magnetic resonance imaging data along with stimulus presentation.

-# Usage

-This software consists of three main bodies of code:
+This software allows you to construct custom real-time data analysis pipelines without much fuss.

+It consists of three parts: a **collection** system that interfaces with the Siemens MRI scanner to make brain volumes available as soon as they are acquired, a **preprocessing** system that can be configured to do common operations like motion correction and detrending, and a **stimulation** system that can present the data to the operator or subject in a variety of ways.

 ## 1. Data collection
-Launch the data collection script using:

-`$ realtimefmri collect <scan_id>`

-The fMRI system consists of several computers operating on a local network: the *scanner computer* controlling the scanner itself, the *reconstruction computer*, and the *scanner console*.
-Of these, the operator only interacts directly with the *scanner console*.
-To engage in real-time experiments, we need to first connect the *real-time computer* to this network.
-This is done by connecting it via ethernet to the router switch on top of the scanner computer.
-This allows the *real-time computer* to access the image files as they appear in a shared directory on the *scanner console*.

-Visit the [wiki](http://www/wiki/Real-time_fMRI) for instructions on how to access images from the shared scanner network.

-`collect.py` sits on the shared folder and continuously checks for new images coming off of the scanner.
-When an image appears, it's data is sent over to the preprocessing script.

 ## 2. Preprocessing

-Launch the preprocessing script using:

-`$ realtimefmri preprocessy <scan_id> <preprocessing_config_name> <stimulation_config_name>`

-This program waits for DICOM images to arrive.
-When they do they are passed through a series of preprocessing steps specified in the *preprocessing configuration file*.
-A *dictionary of data*, conveniently known as `data_dict`, holds references to all of the data objects that need to be passed between steps or sent on to the stimulation code.
-Specified data will be published to a zmq `PUB` socket, to which other code can subscribe.
+Images are passed through a series of preprocessing steps specified in the *preprocessing configuration file*.

-### `PreprocessingStep` objects
+### Configuring your own pipeline

 Preprocessing steps are subclasses of the parent class, `PreprocessingStep`.
 The only requirement is that they implement a `.run()` method that performs some operation on input.

 ### Configuration file
 The overall preprocessing pipeline is specified in a `YAML` configuration file saved in the `~/.config/realtimefmri/pipelines`.
-The configuration file should contain at least one dictionary with the key `pipeline` and the value of a **list** of steps.
+The configuration file should contain at least one dictionary that has `pipeline` and a **list** of steps.
 An individual step has the following format:

 - *Required keys:*
   - `name` (string): a descriptive name for this step